The best scuba diving spots in Southeast Asia

 Diving in Southeast Asia is truly excellent.
 This region of the world has some of the warmest water, most beautiful and pristine reefs, and the rarest underwater specimens this earth has to offer.

-Here are my favorite 5 (in order) best scuba diving spots in Southeast Asia:
+Here are my favorite 5 best scuba diving spots in Southeast Asia:

 5. Koh Rong, Cambodia